“Be authentic as a publisher and create content that helps you connect to everyone else … because they’re already connected.”

-The moment your organisation embarks on a content marketing strategy, it becomes a brand publisher.
+The moment your organization embarks on a content marketing strategy, it becomes a brand publisher.

 Your content isn’t just competing with your rival brand publishing activities, but with a broad spectrum of professional publications and the wealth of user-generated content.
 Grabbing and retaining attention is one of marketings most pronounced challenges.